roadtojobs/roadtojobs/README.md

 We are all human, and we can't remember everything from the past, so we should have an appropriate platform to assist us.

-Interview Journey aims to be your companion, helping you document every detail of your job-seeking journey.
+Road To Jobs aims to be your companion, helping you document every detail of your job-seeking journey.

 ## Technology
 - NodeJS 18 x TypeScript